Aristotelis03/text-to-speech/README.md

 ## User Instructions

-In the text box user write his text and by clicking play or by pressing enter the text is converted to speech
+*In the text box, users can input their text, and with a simple click of the "play" button or by pressing "enter," the text is seamlessly transformed into speech.

-In the history section if user click on the ... they are getting converted to speech again
+*In the history section, users can re-listen to their previous inputs by simply clicking them on history.